-% Per Annum

-Building and construction 2.5 - 10

-Plant and machinery 5 - 12.5

-Motor vehicles 33 1/3

-Furniture, fittings and equipment 12.5 - 20
+% Per Annum Building and construction Plant and machinery Motor vehicles Furniture, fittings and equipment 2.5 - 10 5 - 12.5 33 1/3 12.5 - 20

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each statement of financial position date.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.